10 Common Leadership Styles (Plus How To Find Your Own)

 Bureaucratic leaders are similar to autocratic leaders in that they expect their team members to follow the rules and procedures precisely as written.

-The bureaucratic leadership style focuses on fixed duties within a hierarchy where each employee has a set list of responsibilities, and there is little need for collaboration and creativity.
-This leadership style is most effective in highly regulated industries or departments, such as finance, healthcare or government.
+The bureaucratic style focuses on fixed duties within a hierarchy where each employee has a set list of responsibilities, and there is little need for collaboration and creativity.
+This leadership style is most effective in highly regulated industries or departments, such as finance, health care or government.

 You may be a bureaucratic leader if you:

-Benefits: This leadership style can be efficient in organizations that need to follow strict rules and regulations.
+Benefits: The bureaucratic leadership style can be efficient in organizations that need to follow strict rules and regulations.
 Each person in the team/company has a clearly defined role which leads to efficiency.
 These leaders separate work from relationships to avoid clouding the team's ability to hit goals.

 Challenges: This style does not promote creativity which can feel restricting to some employees.
 This leadership style is also slow to change and does not thrive in an environment that needs to be dynamic.